Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - **Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button gains mouse or keyboard focus.
 - **Focused Volume Db** - The volume of the Focused Sound, in dB.
 - **Focused Pitch Scale** - The pitch and tempo of the Focused Sound, as a multiplier of the audio sample's sample rate.

 - **Pressed Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been pressed down.
 - **Pressed Volume Db** - The volume of the Pressed Sound, in dB.
 - **Pressed Pitch Scale** - The pitch and tempo of the Pressed Sound, as a multiplier of the audio sample's sample rate.

 - **Pressed Released Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been released after having been pressed down.
 - **Pressed Released Volume Db** - The volume of the Pressed Released Sound, in dB.
 - **Pressed Released Pitch Scale** - The pitch and tempo of the Pressed Released Sound, as a multiplier of the audio sample's sample rate.

 - **Pressed Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been or is being, pressed down in conjunction with the mouse hovering over it.
 - **Pressed Hovered Volume Db** - The volume of the Pressed Hovered Sound, in dB.
 - **Pressed Hovered Pitch Scale** - The pitch and tempo of the Pressed Hovered Sound, as a multiplier of the audio sample's sample rate.

 - **Pressed Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button has been or is being, pressed down in conjunction with it having mouse or keyboard focus.
 - **Pressed Focused Volume Db** - The volume of the Pressed Focused Sound, in dB.
 - **Pressed Focused Pitch Scale** - The pitch and tempo of the Pressed Focused Sound, as a multiplier of the audio sample's sample rate.

 - **Disabled Pressed Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button is disabled and the user attempts to press it.
 - **Disabled Pressed Volume Db** - The volume of the Disabled Pressed Sound, in dB.
 - **Disabled Pressed Pitch Scale** - The pitch and tempo of the Disabled Pressed Sound, as a multiplier of the audio sample's sample rate.

 - **Disabled Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button is disabled in conjunction with the mouse hovering over it.
 - **Disabled Hovered Volume Db** - The volume of the Disabled Hovered Sound, in dB.
 - **Disabled Hovered Pitch Scale** - The pitch and tempo of the Disabled Hovered Sound, as a multiplier of the audio sample's sample rate.

 - **Disabled Focused Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the button is disabled in conjunction with it having mouse or keyboard focus.
 - **Disabled Focused Volume Db** - The volume of the Disabled Focused Sound, in dB.
 - **Disabled Focused Pitch Scale** - The pitch and tempo of the Disabled Focused Sound, as a multiplier of the audio sample's sample rate.

 - **Mix Target** - If the audio configuration has more than two speakers, this sets the target channels.
 With *Stereo*, the audio will be played only on the first channel.
 With *Surround*, the audio will be played on all surround channels.
 With *Center*, the audio will be played on the second channel, which is usually the center.
 - **Bus Name** - The [audio bus](https://docs.godotengine.org/en/stable/tutorials/audio/audio_buses.html) on which this button's audio is playing.
 If the name of the audio bus is invalid or this property is unset it will default to the `Master` audio bus.

 #### BaseButton Properties
-- **Disabled** - If *true*, the button is in the disabled state and can't be pressed or toggled.
+- **Disabled** - If *true*, the button is in the disabled state and can't be pressed or toggled. *Note: This also disables all input events, meaning texture and sound handling gets disabled as well.
+In the event of this property being set to true, the plugin will use the texture provided by the `Disabled Normal` as a fallback.
+To prevent this, use the plugin's custom `Is Disabled` property instead.*
 - **Toggle Mode** - If *true*, the button is in the toggle mode.
 Makes the button flip state between pressed and unpressed each time it is clicked.
 If *false* then the button will only remain pressed as long as the button is being pressed down by holding the input down, and will revert to the non-pressed state as soon as the input is released.
 - **Shortcut In Tooltip** - If *true*, the button will add information about its shortcut in the tooltip.
 - **Pressed** - If *true*, the button is in the pressed state.
 Means the button is pressed down or toggled.
-This only works if the `Toggle Mode` property is set to *true*, and setting `Pressed` to *true* will result in `toggled` to be emitted.
+Only works if the `Toggle Mode` property is set to *true*. *Note: Setting the `Pressed` property to *true* will result in the `toggled` signal to be emitted.
 If you want to change the pressed state without emitting the `toggled` signal, use the `set_pressed_no_signal()` built-in function.
 - **Action Mode** - Determines when the button is considered clicked.
 - **Button Mask** - The binary mark to choose which mouse buttons this button will respond to.
-- **Enabled Focus Mode** - We removed this property because its tooltip states that it is deprecated and that `Control/Focus/Mode` should be used instead.
+- **Enabled Focus Mode** - This property has been deprecated due to redundancy and will be removed in Godot 4.0.
+This property no longer has any effect when set.
+Please use the `Control/Focus/Mode` property instead.
-- **Keep Pressed Outside** - If *true*, the button stays pressed when moving the cursor outside the button while pressing it. *This property is currently broken and has been disabled until it can be fixed.*
+- **Keep Pressed Outside** - If *true*, the button stays pressed when moving the cursor outside the button while pressing it.
 - **Shortcut** - The [ShortCut](https://docs.godotengine.org/en/stable/classes/class_shortcut.html) associated with the button.
 - **Group** - The [ButtonGroup](https://docs.godotengine.org/en/stable/classes/class_buttongroup.html) associated with the button.
-- **Theme Path** - The file path of the custom theme that should be used for the button.

-### NinePatchRect
-- **Texture** - This property is controlled by the `Normal Texture` property, which will automatically load its texture into here.
-- **Draw Center** - If *true*, draw the button's center texture (which is set up with `TextureRegion`).
-Else, only draw the 9-slice's borders.
-- **Region Rect** - Rectangular region of the texture to sample from.
-If you're working with an atlas, use this property to define the area the 9-slice should use.
-All other properties are relative to this one.
-If the rect is empty, the NinePatchButton will use the whole texture.

-#### Patch Margin
-- **Left** - The width of the 9-slide's left column.
-A margin of 16 means the 9-slice's left corners and side will have a width of 16 pixels.
-You can set all 4 margin values individually to create panels with non-uniform borders.
-- **Top** - The height of the 9-slide's left column.
-A margin of 16 means the 9-slice's top corners and side will have a height of 16 pixels.
-You can set all 4 margin values individually to create panels with non-uniform borders.
-- **Right** - The width of the 9-slide's left column.
-A margin of 16 means the 9-slice's right corners and side will have a width of 16 pixels.
-You can set all 4 margin values individually to create panels with non-uniform borders.
-The width of the 9-slide's left column.
-A margin of 16 means the 9-slice's left corners and side will have a width of 16 pixels.
-You can set all 4 margin values individually to create panels with non-uniform borders.
-- **Bottom** - The height of the 9-slide's left column.
-A margin of 16 means the 9-slice's bottom corners and side will have a height of 16 pixels.
-You can set all 4 margin values individually to create panels with non-uniform borders.

-#### Axis Stretch
-`Horizontal` stretches or tiles the center texture horizontally, and `Vertical` stretches or tiles the center texture vertically.
-As for their settings:
-- **Stretch** - Stretches the center texture across the NinePatchButton.
-This may cause the texture to be distorted.
-- **Tile** - Repeats the center texture across the NinePatchButton.
-This won't cause any visible distortion.
-The texture must be seamless for this to work without displaying artifacts between edges.
-Note: This functionality is only supported when using the GLES3 renderer.
-When using the GLES2 renderer, this will behave like Stretch.
-- **Tile Fit** - Repeats the center texture across the NinePatchButton, but will also stretch the texture to make sure each tile is visible in full.
-This may cause the texture to be distorted, but less than Stretch.
-The texture must be seamless for this to work without displaying artifacts between edges.
-Note: This functionality is only supported when using the GLES3 renderer.
-When using the GLES2 renderer, this will behave like Stretch.

 ## Got Any Feedback?